mimblewimble/docs/docs/getting-started/wallet-handbook.md

 ## receive

-The `receive` command proccesses the slatepack message provided by the sender.
+The `receive` command processes the slatepack message provided by the sender.

 ```text
 grin-wallet receive